Xi arrives in Portugal to boost trade ties

 PATRICIA DE MELO MOREIRA, AFP/File

-Portuguese Prime Minister Antonio Costa said that Lisbon did not back the idea and was relieved that the final accord provided for only an advisory role on the part of the European Commission.
+Portuguese Prime Minister Antonio Costa said Lisbon did not back the idea and was relieved that the final accord provided for only an advisory role for the European Commission.

-"In Portugal, we are not anxious by the origin of foreign investment," Costa said, asking Europe to eschew "the path of protectionism."
+"In Portugal, we are not anxious about the origin of foreign investment," Costa said, asking Europe to eschew "the path of protectionism."

 - Seeking 'large-scale investment' -